kevinwlu/iot/lesson1/README.md

 ```
 * Change RECIPIENT_EMAIL, GMAIL_USERNAME, and GOOGLE_APP_PASSWORD
 * Replace HOSTNAME with the new Hostname
-* Save the file by typing "control-x y enter" and enter
+* Save the file by typing "control-x y enter"
 ```sh
 $ sudo nano /etc/rc.local
 ```